 Psoriasis is one of the most common autoimmune diseases in the United States, affecting more than 8 million people in America, according to the National Psoriasis Foundation (NPF).

-The NPF also estimate that 10–30 percent of people with psoriasis will develop psoriatic arthritis, though different sources give different estimates.
+The NPF also estimates that 10–30% of people with psoriasis will develop psoriatic arthritis, though different sources give different estimates.

-About 20 percent of people with psoriatic arthritis develop psoriatic spondylitis, according to the Spondylitis Association of America.
+About 20% of people with psoriatic arthritis develop psoriatic spondylitis, according to the Spondylitis Association of America.

 Psoriatic spondylitis causes symptoms that are similar to other forms of arthritis that affect the spine and the sacroiliac joints in the pelvis, such as ankylosing spondylitis and reactive arthritis.